Let’s Move to Coastal Maine 1920’ish

 The Nubble is a piece of land that is attached to the mainland at low tide and becomes an island at high tide.
 The famous and most photographed Nubble Lighthouse (Cape Neddick Light Station) sits on the Nubble in York, Maine.
 It was a manned coast guard station until it was automated in 1987.

-It is here on Nubble road, where my grandfather built his first home along with four seaside cottages overlooking the rocky coast of Maine.
+It is here on Nubble Road that my grandfather built his first home, along with four seaside cottages overlooking the rocky coast of Maine.
 The cottages were rented out summer after summer to the same visitors every year.
-He named it “The Sea Turn”.
+He named them “The Sea Turn.”

 The York Weekly published an article over a decade back with aerial views documenting the development of the Nubble by my grandfather, Frank Coupe.
 In this photo, you can see there were barely any other homes in this area at that time.